Teddy34/gatsby-blog/blog/fp_good_parts/index.md

 const takeFirst = list => list[0]; // takeFirst is a great FP base tool (also known as head) const getStudents = classList => classList
-  .map(getStudentListSortedByAscendingRank)
-  .map(head);
+  .map(x) // still quite obscure
+  .map(takeFirst);

-// Improved version that aliases the base building block into a business oriented name const takeBest = takeFirst //takeFirst is imported from your toolkit. const getBestSchoolStudentList = classList => classList
+// Improved version that aliases functions into a business oriented name const takeBest = takeFirst //takeFirst is imported from your toolkit. const getStudentListSortedByAscendingRank = x;
-  .map(getStudentListSortedByAscendingRank)
-  .map(takeBest);
+const getBestSchoolStudentList = classList =>
+  classList
+  .map(getStudentListSortedByAscendingRank) // note that we do not care how this function is implemented .map(takeBest);
 ```